aaltonen1024/digital-forensics-lab/Lab 01/README.md

 ## Questions

-1. If we wanted to list all the `.txt` files in the current directory, what command would we want to use?
+1. If we wanted to list all the `.jpg` files in the current directory, what command would we want to use?
 2. What command can we use to read the contents of the file `/etc/passwd`?
 3. If we wanted to search for the string `Error` in all files in the `/var/log` directory, what would our command be?
 4. What would be the commands to calculate MD5 and SHA1 hashes of the file `/etc/passwd`?